Progress Through Partnerships

 This month, as I wrap up the topic, it’s my pleasure to highlight a number of organizations making significant strides to improve the lives of children, thereby empowering future generations of drivers, workers, adults, and elderly.

-Recently, a program in partnership with Peek Vision, a non-profit eye health organization supported by The Queen Elizabeth Diamond Jubilee Trust, and Botswana’s Ministry of Health and Wellness and the Minister of Basic Education reconfirmed its commitment to vision screenings and treatment for every school child in the country by 2021.
+Recently, a program in partnership with Peek Vision, a non-profit eye health organization, and Botswana’s Ministry of Health and Wellness and the Minister of Basic Education reconfirmed its commitment to vision screenings and treatment for every school child in the country by 2021.
 This effort will make Botswana the first country in the world to provide eye health screening to an entire generation of school children.
 Of the 2.5 million population of this small African country, approximately 34 percent are under the age of 15.
 Imagine what a difference vision care for this large population will make to the future of Botswana over the coming years.

 Last month, the International Agency for the Prevention of Blindness, in conjunction with Our Children’s Vision campaign and its partners, adopted global guidelines for school screening programs as part of overall healthcare in schools.
 The guidelines have been years in the making, and as an active member of both of these organizations, the VII applauds this tremendous effort to set global standards to ensure our children can see, learn and be productive.